odekyc/My_C-_Projects/Input_to_File/ReadMe.md

-Alter the last program of exercise 1 in such a way that the output doesn’t go to the screen but is written to a file.
+Alter the last program of exercise 1( Input_Display) in such a way that the output doesn’t go to the screen but is written to a file.
 The file to write to must be specified by the user.